samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Until dispelled

 You touch the sapphire used in the casting and an object weighing 10 pounds or less whose longest dimension is 6 feet or less.
-The spell leaves an [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) mark on that object and invisibly inscribes the object’s name on the sapphire.
+The spell leaves an [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) mark on that object and invisibly inscribes the object's name on the sapphire.
 Each time you cast this spell, you must use a different sapphire.

-Thereafter, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to speak the object’s name and crush the sapphire.
+Thereafter, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to speak the object's name and crush the sapphire.
 The object instantly appears in your hand regardless of physical or planar distances, and the spell ends.

-If another creature is holding or carrying the object, crushing the sapphire doesn’t transport it, but instead you learn who that creature is and where that creature is currently located.
+If another creature is holding or carrying the object, crushing the sapphire doesn't transport it, but instead you learn who that creature is and where that creature is currently located.

 ---